Skip to main content

 Pick one of three models — cost-plus, competitive, or value-based — based on what you actually know.
 Most bootstrapped founders undercharge by 20–50% because they anchor on cost-plus without measuring willingness to pay.
 The Van Westendorp Price Sensitivity Meter is the cheapest way to get a credible willingness-to-pay range in a small customer base[2].

-In 2024 SaaS pricing data, products priced on a value metric (seats, usage, outcomes) grew expansion revenue 1.5–2x faster than flat-fee products[3].
+Across published SaaS pricing benchmarks, products priced on a value metric (seats, usage, outcomes) tend to grow expansion revenue meaningfully faster than flat-fee products — the illustrative range is roughly 1.5–2x[3].
 The pricing model is not cosmetic — it determines how the business compounds.

 This guide walks the three standard pricing approaches, their honest trade-offs, and the minimum evidence each requires.
-The framework follows the Nagle/Müller standard treatment[1], grounded in 2024 SaaS data where the empirical evidence has moved on[3].
+The framework follows the Nagle/Müller standard treatment[1], with illustrative SaaS pricing ranges where they help calibrate the call[3].

 1. Pick a pricing model that fits the evidence